aanepomuceno/WASA_GUN/README.md

 WASA Fast Simulation with MCPL Input File \
-Andre Nepomuceno - August 2025
+Andre Nepomuceno - May 2026

 Observations

     1. You need Geant4 version 4.11 and ROOT 6.x to run this application
-    2. At the moment, only the electromagnetic calorimeter response is implemented (for electrons, photons, pions and protons)
+    2. This version of the code includes the WASA SEC Calorimeter and an TPC.
-    3. The source files are located in WASA_Fast_Gun_V2/src directory
+    3. The source files are located in WASA_Fast_Gun_V3/src directory
-    4. The head files are located in WASA_Fast_Gun_V2/include directory
+    4. The head files are located in WASA_Fast_Gun_V3/include directory
     5. You will need to convert your input MCPL file to a dat file (more below)
     6. You will also need MCPL tools, available at https://mctools.github.io/mcpl/

 A. Compilation

-    1. Copy the entire directory WASA_Fast_Gun_V2 to some location.
+    1. Copy the entire directory WASA_Fast_Gun_V3 to some location.
 For example, let us say that this location is /home/you/.
-    In the /home/you/ directory, alongside WASA_Fast_Gun_V2 folder, create the folder WASA-build:
+    In the /home/you/ directory, alongside WASA_Fast_Gun_V3 folder, create the folder WASA-build:

     $ mkdir WASA-build
     $ ls
-      WASA-build WASA_Fast_Gun_V2
+      WASA-build WASA_Fast_Gun_V3

     2. Inside the folder WASA-build, run CMake: